-After almost 3 months of vigorous planning, we finally shifted our base to Kolkata from Gurgaon and City of Joy welcomed us with the droplets of Monsoon!
-From last few days we were happily having outside food and finally, after managing the unpacking a bit along with the office core, I found some time to cook today!
+After almost 3 months of vigorous planning, we finally shifted our base to Kolkata from Gurgaon, and the City of Joy welcomed us with the droplets of Monsoon!
+For the last few days we were happily having outside food and finally, after managing the unpacking a bit along with the office core, I found some time to cook today!
 Believe me proper cooking after around 10 days is nothing but amazing that too a Monsoon special Bengali platter; Masoor Daler Patla Khichuri aar Ilish Mach Bhaja (Khichdi with Red lentil a.k.a Masoor Daal along with fried Hilsa fish).

 Masoor Daler Patla Khichuri aar Ilish Mach Bhaja, the rainy afternoon treat!

-Though Khichuri is prepared with Lentil and Rice However, Bengali Khichuri is not synonymous to North Indian Khichdi!
-Khichdi is considered as comfort food in North India while Bongs prefer to have Khichuri during monsoon and winter and it is considered as a heavy food.
+Though Khichuri is prepared with Lentils and Rice However, Bengali Khichuri is not synonymous with North Indian Khichdi!
+Khichdi is considered a comfort food in North India while Bongs prefer to have Khichuri during monsoon and winter and it is considered a heavy food.
 We mostly prepare Khichuri using either Moong Daal or Masoor Daal.

 Other Bengali Comfort food!